dianneadelgado/AI-Data-Cleaner-MVP/README.md

 Human data-entry errors
 Time-consuming manual cleanup

-AI Data Cleaner MVP automates these tasks and provides a cleaner dataset ready for business use.
+CRM Data Quality Automation automates these tasks and provides a cleaner dataset ready for business use.

 ---
 ```text